 Please review the Manchester Service Learning Site Descriptions [PDF] and be sure to complete the online selection form as soon as possible and no later than August 30.
 We will do our best to match you with one of your top choices, but we cannot guarantee that you will be matched to one of them.

 Priority will be given based on when you enter your preferences.

 Please direct related questions to:

-Review the fall 2023 P1 schedule.
+The fall 2024 schedule will be available in the summer.
 Please note this schedule is subject to changes before term start.